Dennis Taylor: Personal life

 Taylor made regular guest appearances on snooker television game show Big Break.
-In 2005 he took part in the third series of Strictly Come Dancing, reaching eighth place with his partner Izabela Hannah.
+In 2005, he took part in the third series of Strictly Come Dancing, reaching eighth place with his partner Izabela Hannah.
+In 2017, he appeared on the second series of the BBC One reality TV programme The Real Marigold Hotel.
 In February 1990, Taylor opened the Royal Mail sorting office in Blackburn, Lancashire before playing a single-frame challenge match.
 Taylor currently lives in Llay near Wrexham.
-His son Damien is a professional golf coach.
+His son is a professional golf coach.
 Taylor supports Blackburn Rovers and Manchester United.